mayconfmelo/min-resume/docs/manual.typ

 ]

 #arg("title: <- string | content")[
-  The résumé owner title or main occupation; keep it short and concise, just one line is enough.
+  The title or main occupation of the résumé owner; keep it short and concise, just one line is enough.
 ]

 #arg("photo: <- none")[